 Step 6: Connect the solar panels with battery

-You need to connect the solar panels with the battery.
-In certain PV systems, these come paired together, so you don’t have to put in the additional effort.
+You need to connect the solar panels with a battery.
+In certain PV systems, these come paired together, so you don’t have to put in any additional effort.
 In cases that are not given as a single unit, you need to make series and parallel connections.
 You can make a series connection by connecting a device’s positive terminal with another device’s negative terminal.
 For a parallel connection, you need to connect one device’s negative terminal with another device’s negative terminal and so on.
 It is better to choose a durable lithium-ion battery as compared to a lead-acid battery, which is prone to breakdowns.

 Step 7: Setup stands for inverter and battery

-Alycia Gordan is a freelance writer who loves to read and write articles on healthcare, technology, fitness and lifestyle.
-She is a tech junkie and divides her time between travel and writing.
+Alycia Gordan is a tech junkie and a freelance writer who loves to read and write articles on healthcare, technology, fitness and lifestyle.
 You can find her on Twitter: @meetalycia